tigera-solutions/terraform-blueprints/aks-byo-cni-calico-networking/README.md

-# AKS Bring Your Own CNI Cluster With Custom Networking
+# AKS BYO CNI Cluster With Custom Networking

 Public AKS Cluster with No CNI installed